 In early 2011, a team of programmers released a Trojan disguised as an official Android clean-up app.
 This malicious file, called the DroidTeam Trojan, was distributed in the Android Market through the use of a vulnerability found in its operating system.
 Google quickly released a security patch to kill the Trojan, but the file continued to thrive on the Android Market by disguising itself as a number of popular gaming and other apps.
 Google successfully pulled all such apps from the Marketplace with alacrity and thereby halted the spread of this malware.
-Learning from this experience, Google soon thereafter released an update to co-exist within the Android Marketplace called the Android Market Security Tool (Google Working Hard to Keep Android Safe From Viruses and Malware, 2011).
+Learning from this experience, Google soon thereafter released an update to co-exist within the Android Marketplace called the Android Market Security Tool68.
 Capitalizing on the release of this tool, the Trojan programmers created a false version of the application which further spread the malicious file to additional handsets.
-This time around, the file was distributed over third-party Android marketplaces wherein Google had virtually no power to stop the infection from spreading.
-The new Trojan was capable of extracting phone numbers and other contact details from the infected

-Android phones and uploading them to a database controlled by the hackers.
-Using this database, the hackers could send remote text messages from the infected devices to perhaps extract information from other unsuspecting phones in the contacts list, and thereby further spread this malware (Google Working Hard to Keep Android Safe From Viruses and Malware, 2011).
+This time around, the file was distributed over thirdparty Android marketplaces wherein Google had virtually no power to stop the infection from spreading.
+The new Trojan was capable of extracting phone numbers and other contact details from the infected Android phones and uploading them to a database controlled by the hackers.
+Using this database, the hackers could send remote text messages from the infected devices to perhaps extract information from other unsuspecting phones in the contacts list, and thereby further spread this malware69.